oszuidwest/zwfm-liquidsoap/README.md

 - `SRT_PORT_PRIMARY`: the port for the primary studio input (default: 8888)
 - `SRT_PORT_SECONDARY`: the port for the secondary studio input (default: 9999)

-Each studio input crosses from its self-synchronizing SRT clock to the shared radio clock through a small buffer.
-Both studio buffers are continuously drained, including the standby input, so switching does not replay stale audio.
-`STUDIO_BUFFER_SECONDS` sets the normal target duration (default: 1.0 second) and `STUDIO_BUFFER_MAX_SECONDS` limits retained audio (default: 1.25 seconds).
-Keep the maximum at least 10% above the target.
-Use `radio_prod.buffers` on the server socket to inspect the current values.
+Each studio input uses a continuously drained 1.0-second buffer (maximum: 1.25 seconds) between the SRT and radio clocks.
+This keeps standby audio current and makes disconnected inputs unavailable.
+Use `studio_a.buffer` or `studio_b.buffer` on the server socket to inspect buffer health.

 Set a specific address in `SRT_BIND` if studio traffic must enter on one host interface only.
 This variable controls the published host address in Docker.
 Liquidsoap continues to listen on the container ports.